 At Love Grows Wild, her solution includes color coordinated rows of labeled bins — complete with a tutorial on how to make those gorgeous wooden chalkboard labels.
 This can be a great idea for small spaces since the color-coordinated, symmetrical rows of shelving keeps everything looking unified, and the clutter of tiny items remains hidden behind the bins.

 That said, this solution looks great but can be less practical depending on your needs, since nothing is in immediate eyesight.
 Some kids need to see what they have to be more inclined to reach for it, in which case, labeling clear bins of some kind is a smart alternative.
-Check out these modular translucent storage drawers at the Container Store for one affordable option or just stack some basic translucent storage bins.
+Check out these affordable modular translucent storage drawers at the Container Store for one affordable option or just stack some basic translucent storage bins.

 We also like the playroom organization idea from An Inviting Home which is incredibly realistic for the way most of us live.
 (As in, our homes don’t look like they’re made to be photographed for a design magazine.)
 Click over and you can see how she maximizes the use of a wall shelving unit.